MariaRozhkova/amortized-cost-calculator/README.md

   service period, price.
 All of them are required.
 - If input file does not contain inventories, exception will be thrown.
 - If result.csv file with amortized inventory cost by month results already exist, it will be overridden.
+- Last row in result file contains info about total amortized cost by month for all inventories